MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-tabs-on-form.md

   - D365CE
 ---

-# Add, move, or delete tabs on a form
+# Add, configure, move, or delete tabs on a form
 Add, move, or delete tabs on a form using the form designer.

 ## Add tabs to a form